alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

 ```

 #### Send Event Data to External Servers
-If you wish to send data to your own servers, use **shouldSendDataToServer** to disabling sending to Sense servers but instead just broadcast them to the app and delete from local database:
+If you wish to send data to your own servers, use **shouldSendDataToServer** to disable sending to Sense servers but instead just broadcast it to the app, then delete from local database:
 ```objc
 SGSDKConfigManager *config = [[SGSDKConfigManager alloc] init];
 config.shouldSendDataToServer = false; //defaults to true